 - To Prevent Derailed Financial Stability

-- An emergency can wreck your precarious financial stability and set you back months or years.
-It also may discourage you to the point where you’re derailed permanently from your goal of financial freedom.
+- An emergency can wreck your financial stability and set you back months or years.
+It also may discourage you to the point where you’re permanently derailed from your financial freedom goal.

 Do NOT Use These Methods to Pay for Emergencies

-Part of Financial Independence is planning, and having an emergency fund is solid financial planning.
+Part of Financial Independence is planning; having an emergency fund is solid financial planning.
 Not having an emergency fund could result in relying on one (or more) of these financial tools.
-You’ll see this will cost you in money and time: two concepts that are counterintuitive to our FI goals.
+You’ll see this will cost you money and time: two concepts that are counterintuitive to our FI goals.

-- Tapping your 401k or IRA retirement accounts: Retirement planning is a cornerstone to financial health.
-So, if you are younger than age 59 1/2, there are severe penalties from taking from these accounts early.
+- Tapping your 401k or IRA retirement accounts: Retirement planning is a cornerstone of financial health.
+So, if you are younger than age 59 1/2, there are severe penalties for taking from these accounts early.
 For example, touching even a fully vested 401k before retirement hits you with a 10% penalty plus income tax.
 This would register at least a 32% (probably higher) loss to whatever you withdraw.
-This is an irresponsible finanical move.
+This is an irresponsible financial move.

 These Methods Are Even Worse

-- Credit cards: Using your credit cards for responsible financial spending is a critical aspect of financial discipline.
+- Credit cards: Using your credit cards for responsible financial spending is critical to financial discipline.
 Spending them on emergencies is irresponsible.
-If you can’t pay the entire balance off during the grace period, you’ll be looking at an average of 14.99% APR.
-Further, a credit bureau will look at your credit card balances and adjust your credit score range accordingly if you keep a high balance and pay the minimums.
+If you can’t pay the entire balance off during the grace period, you’ll see an average of 16.99% APR.
+Further, a credit bureau will look at your credit card balances and adjust your credit score range accordingly if you keep a high balance and pay the minimum.